flamelily-bluescsi/bluescsi/index.md

 note: true
 ---

-##### BlueSCSI to SD provides a convenient way to use a MicroSD card as a hard drive in your Vintage Macintosh!
-This device should work on other vintage computers with SCSI, but we unfortunately don't have all devices to check.
-If you are able to confirm compatibility with your own device please let us know in the BlueSCSI discord server here → Discord Server.
-Click the button below to view the Github page for more info on this device, compatibility and assembly instructions.
-You can connect with me on Twitter, link in footer.
-This project is [available on GitHub](https://github.com/erichelgeson/BlueSCSI)!
+##### BlueSCSI provides a convenient way to use a MicroSD card as a hard drive in your Vintage Computer!
+This device should work on most vintage computers with SCSI, but unfortunately some devices might not have been tested.
+If you are able to confirm compatibility with your own device please let us know in the BlueSCSI discord server here → [Discord Server](https://discord.gg/kx2Kybx2mk){:target="_blank"} Click the button below to view the Github page for more info on this device, compatibility and assembly instructions on the Wiki.
+You can connect with us on Twitter, link in footer.

 <p class="lead text-center">
     <a href="https://github.com/erichelgeson/BlueSCSI" target="_blank" class="btn btn-lg btn-default">Github</a>
 </p>